wp-plugins/pwp-lytebox/readme.txt

 Plugin uses light-weight Lytebox js-project by Markus F. Hay (http://lytebox.com, Creative Commons Attribution 3.0 License).

-After activate, plugin will make modal-window-openable every link <a href="...image">...</a> found in post (or page, or custom post) content.
+After activate, plugin will make modal-window-openable every link with href="...image" found in post (or page, or custom post) content.

 To prevent links to be treated by plugin put "?" symbol on its end. a href="image.jpg"   opens in modal window